 Myth: The film industry is a boys’ club.

 Fact: This one is unfortunately true.
-Most big name creators are men.
+Most big-name creators are men.
 If anything, the myths are that women creators are equal in the industry.

 But things are changing, (albeit too slowly for my taste).
 I genuinely feel we are in an industry renaissance.
 A lot of things have happened over the past few years that give me such hope for the future of film and screenwriting.
 The #MeToo movement, the amazing turnout of female-led projects at festivals, and holding accountable some big-name execs who abuse their power are all amazing steps towards the future.
 And right now there are so many outstanding women creating phenomenal things (here’s a list of some of my favorite!).
 It is a great time to be a female screenwriter.
 Further still are the number of creators of color and LGBTQ creators that are breaking into the industry as well.
 New voices are being heard!
 This is our time.